guybedo/minos/README.md

 ```

 You can then specify the search space for each parameter you want to test.
-For example, to test architectures with 1 row, 1 block per row, and up to 5 layers:
+For example, to test architectures with 1 row, 1 block per row, and up to 5 layers per block:

 ```
 from minos.model.parameter import int_param